MuuSeoTia/muuseotia.github.io/README.md

 ## Features

 - Blog content defined using a custom EDSL
-- CSS styling using Clay EDSL
+- CSS styling using additional EDSL
 - Support for:
   - Text content
   - Headers